 SUO Visiting Professor Program

-In 2018 the SUO established a visiting professor grant program.
-This program is designed to provide a $2500 grant annually to two ACGME-approved urology residency programs in the United States or Canada.
-The visiting professor can be any SUO member in good standing.
+In 2018, the SUO established a visiting professor grant program.
+The program was initiated by then SUO President Dr. Leonard Gomella.
+This program is designed to provide a $3000 grant annually to two ACGME-approved urology residency programs in the United States or Canada.
+The visiting professor can be any SUO member in good standing with the program details provided by the host institution.
+Applications are reviewed by the Education Committee with final grant awards voted on by the SUO Board.

 The World Urologic Oncology Federation (WUOF)